Imagine a world where paying taxes felt like using your favorite app. Automatic. Real time responses. User-friendly!

 Massive amounts of data just sitting around

-Produces a ton of data, which tax administrations must learn how to process and effectively manage.
-“Vital role they play in ensuring the socio-economic cohesion of society” – “the creation of a fair and sustainable tax infrastructure”
+The tax system produces a ton of data, which administrations must learn how to process and effectively manage.

 Low compliance: Partially due to the technology gap!
 Tax administrations don’t use cloud computing.
 Here lies a huge gap between how businesses operate and how the public sector operates.
 The public sector is bound by long-standing regulations, a lack of digital skills, and lack of education around the benefits of certain technologies.